cjerrington/cjerrington.github.io/src/posts/2023/2023-09-19-list-throttling-with-python.md

 ---
 title: List Throttling with Python
-excerpt: How to break up and chunk a large list in Python and process it
+description: How to break up and chunk a large list in Python and process it
 tags:
   - aws
   - coding